taw00/dashcore-rpm/documentation/howto.dashcore-upgrade-from-0.12.3-to-0.13.0-v1.md

 The easiest way to back up your wallet is to shut it down and then copy any configuration and wallet data files.

-* Shut down -- You should have already done this in step [0]
+- Shut down -- You should have already done this in step [0]
-* Open up a terminal
+- Open up a terminal
-* Create a tar-archive (like zip, but better) of your configuration and wallet data files<br />
+- Create a tar-archive (like zip, but better) of your configuration and wallet data files<br />
   _Note: If these are overly complicated for you, just be sure to copy `wallet.dat` and any `.conf` files somewhere and you will be fine._

-*This is the general pattern of creating a backup tar-archive...*
+_This is the general pattern of creating a backup tar-archive..._

-Backing up, Scenario1: The dashd server is run as a systemd service:
+**Backup Scenario1:** The dashd server is run as a systemd service:
 ```
 sudo tar cvzf dash-backup-$(date +%F).tar.gz /etc/dashcore/dash.conf $(sudo find /var/lib/dashcore -name '*.conf' -or -name 'wallet.dat*')
 ```

 &nbsp;

-Backing up, Scenario2: The graphical client or dashd is run from the user's home directory:
+**Backup Scenario2:** The graphical client or dashd is run from the user's home directory:
 ```
 cd ~
 tar cvzf dash-backup-$(date -%F).tar.gz .dashcore/dash.conf $(find .dashcore/ -name '*.conf' -or -name 'wallet.dat*')